 Another important factor in whether or not the car dealer will even want your car, is the popularity of that car (and how quickly and easily it can be sold), and if there are several other similar cars on that dealer’s lot, there is likely to be less excitement about taking your trade-in.

 Many car owners feel that selling their own used car is a good option.
 While this might provide you with a decent sale price, there are zero guarantees.
-Will you have the time, opportunity, and other resources to haggle until you get the best possible price from someone who may disagree with your estimation of the car's value?
-You may spend a lot of time and a tremendous amount of effort advertising, meeting with potential buyers, going on test drives, and still not get any offers at all.
+Will you have the time to haggle until you get the best possible price from someone who may disagree with your estimation of the car's value?
+You may spend a lot of time and effort advertising, meeting with potential buyers, going on test drives, and still not get any offers at all.
 And if you do, it may be a poor offer.

 Should you agree to an offer, you're still not done.
 You need to agree on a secure deposit, and if your buyer doesn't change their mind, you'll need to go and transfer your ownership documents once you've received the fully secured, balance of payment.

-If you're hoping for the quickest, easiest transaction, Canada Drives can help you with your trade-in, from start to finish, making sure you find the car you need, with the budget you have, and the extras you're looking for, all done securely, and for the best price we can negotiate on your behalf.
+If you're hoping for the quickest, easiest transaction, Canada Drives can help you with your trade-in, from start to finish.
+We'll make sure you find the car you need, with the budget you have, and the extras you're looking for, all done securely, and for the best price we can negotiate on your behalf.